Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

 - Final audit results

 - Organization – complete Complaints and Appeals Form and forward to the BCMSA office within 14 days of the audit report being submitted.

-- BCMSA Manager of Audit and Training Services – initiate immediate investigation of the concerns raised.
+- BCMSA Manager of Audit and Training Services initiates immediate investigation of the concerns raised.

 All auditors will have the right to appeal any finding against them or discipline imposed.
 Any appeal made by the auditor will be conducted by the Executive Director.